Virgin Media One: Launch and early years

 The station finally opened on 20 September 1998, activating a countdown to the inaugural programme, while at 5:28pm, Taoiseach Bertie Ahern switched on its signal from the control room.
 The channel was available to a nationwide transmitter network, which also included areas where British TV signals were weak; some of the programmes seen on the new channel were new to thousands of Irish people.
 The inaugural programme was This is TV3, which was dubbed by RTÉ employees as "Tallaght TV".
-After the programme, the first edition of News@Six with Gráinne Soige followed, the lead story being related to the Clinton–Lewinsky scandal.
+After the programme, the first edition of News@Six with Gráinne Seoige followed, the lead story being related to the Clinton–Lewinsky scandal.

 During its first two weeks on air, 927,000 people have viewed the channel, especially for its core programming: EastEnders, the miniseries Merlin and the film The Quick and the Dead.
 With these programmes alone, the channel believed that it passed its 6% target.
 The channel was initially aimed at the 15–44 age group, at the time, the most favoured by advertisers, and also had a remit for 15% of its programming to be homegrown – rising to 25% within five years.

 The launch was seen as "low key" compared to TnaG's two years earlier.
 The channel at the time was comparable to a general entertainment service of the time, making it indistingushable from satellite channels or RTÉ's Network 2.
 Compared to TnaG, which had a liberal slant, TV3's had a distinctly "conservative American" viewpoint.
 Moreover, its launch had problems from cable and MMDS companies; late on 18 September, RTÉ took to the courts against CMI's decision of displacing Network 2 in favor of the new channel.
 Irish Multichannel shared it with Bravo, a channel known for its risky programmes, between midnight and 12pm; the channel was concerned that its subscribers would have its signal cut off at midnight, before its nightly closedown, handing over to Bravo, which at the time had lightweight adult programming in late night slots.

 Rumours emerged in late October that its output agreement with Columbia Pictures was cut.
 It also wanted to negotiate with the FAI as the channel was barred from showing match highlights on its programmes or giving interviews, especially after its 5-0 defeat to Malta in the European Qualifiers on 14 October.
 The channel wanted to air the match between Ireland and Yugoslavia as a promotional push for viewers, but the political situation in Yugoslavia at the time caused the match to be delayed to 18 November.